dlebansais/FormattedNumber/README.md

 Sometimes having zeroes at the begining of a number is acceptable.
 Typically, in fixed-length numbers such as hash keys, checksums, unicode key code, and so on.
 The `FormattedNumber` class handles them with a separate property.

-For example, `0C4A9EF2:H` is parsed as one leading zero, significand `C4A9EF2`, empty exponent and empty invalid part.
+For example, `0C4A9EF2:H` is parsed as one leading zero, `IntegerNumber` with significand `C4A9EF2` in hexadecimal base, empty exponent and empty invalid part.

 ## Arbitrary precision